 Finding a great hairstyle for cycling can be tough!
-When you are an active women, it is important to find a hairstyle that’s functional AND good-looking.
+When you are an active woman, it's not just about making your hair look good - it has to be functional too.
 Cycling presents an additional problem: How do you have a cute hairstyle when you have to fit a helmet over it?

 Get inspired by these ideas!
 Whether you are looking for some race-day inspiration, practical styles for riding or trying to prevent helmet hair on the ride to work, check out the best hairstyles for biking.
 Liv tested and approved, check out our how-tos below!